 Analysis of Sample LOCIs

 Both letters make a strong case for a college to continue considering their applications without sounding disappointed or bitter.
-The letters clearly reference emotional connections they have to the schools, which impress admissions officers.
+The letters clearly reference the emotional connections they have to the schools, which impress admissions officers.
 Moreover, they offer additional details on new projects and activities they’ve done to show the value they’d bring to the incoming class pool.

 Remember, a great letter of continuing interest will contain these elements: